Arbuthnott

 Arbuthnott (Obar Bhuadhnait, "mouth of the Buadhnat") is a hamlet and parish in the Howe of the Mearns, a low-lying agricultural district of Aberdeenshire, Scotland.
 It is located on the B967, east of Fordoun (on the A90) and north-west of Inverbervie (on the A92).
 The nearest railway station is Laurencekirk.

 The most salient feature of the hamlet is the 13th century Parish Church of St Ternan, in which the Missal of Arbuthnott was written.
-Today the church is still in active use, and part of the combined Church of Scotland parish of Arbuthnott, Bervie and Kinneff.
+Today the church congregation is part of the combined Church of Scotland parish of Arbuthnott, Bervie and Kinneff.
+The Church had its final services on 31st May 2026, and is now in private ownership.